 - Fairmont Chateau Lake Louise -This is a stunning chateau hotel overlooking the beautiful Lake Louise.
 The Fairmont Chateau Lake Louise is a dream in concrete with modern amenities, yet engulfed in bygone era decor and elegance.

 - Perfect for dream weddings, honeymoons, or stay-cation with luxurious interiors and hospitality.
 There is a spa and a restaurant on site

 - During winters, you can skate or ski in the nearby lake and in the summertime – relax with a romantic walk, by the lakeside.
 Shuttle services are available for Lake Louise Village and Ski Resort

 - Rooms: 552

-- Rooms include 2 twin, one king or (1-2) queen beds, with Lake Louise and Victoria Glacier views.
-Can accommodate up to 4 people depending on bed type.
-Modern amenities TV, wifi, in room safe, coffee maker
+- Rooms include 2 twin, one king, or (1-2) queen beds, with Lake Louise and Victoria Glacier views.
+It can accommodate up to 4 people depending on bed type.
+Modern amenities TV, wifi, in-room safe, coffee maker

 - Features: Luxury stay, perfect for individuals and couples.
-Honeymoon and wedding packages available.
+Honeymoon and wedding packages are available.

 - Book your stay at the Fairmont Chateau Lake Louise